rekahalmai/BertXlnetRoberta/README.md

         'device': torch.device("cuda" if torch.cuda.is_available() else "cpu")
     }
 ```
-(Note: it is important to define a ``params_dict_dir`` in the dictionary as it will be overwritten with more information if the model is trained from REPL.)
+(Note: it is important to define a ``params_dict_dir`` in the dictionary as it will be overwritten with more information if the model is trained from REPL)

 ## Folder setups
 The `outils.py`` script creates the results and output folders.